The Virtual Workspace: How Tech Has Changed Our Working Lives

 With the benefits of modern technology, the traditional 9 -5 work day could soon become a thing of the past.
-Employers are increasingly embracing alternative working schedules such as flexitime and remote working.
+Employers are increasingly embracing alternative, virtual working schedules such as flexitime and remote working.
 This is because employees can often complete their work just as effectively from home: a variety of cloud collaboration applications give us the ability to manage projects, hold meetings, share files, and track performance from the comfort of our sofas.

-Research has shown that this trend isn’t going to disappear any time soon.
+Research has shown that the virtual working trend isn’t going to disappear any time soon.
 In fact, it’s been estimated that 50% of the UK workforce will be working remotely by 2020.
 Plus, employees are increasingly pushing for more flexible schedules – 70% of workers in the UK would prefer it if their organisation allowed them to work remotely, and 82% would be more loyal to an employer that offered this perk.

 Virtual working comes with benefits for employers too.
 Workers are more productive when they can choose their own schedules, and with employee turnover a huge concern for businesses, offering flexible working helps to boost employee retention.
 That means less time and money spent recruiting to replace valued staff members.

 We’re big fans of virtual working at McGowan Transcriptions, and all of our staff work from home to complete transcription work.
 With this in mind, we’ve put together the following infographic exploring the ‘Virtual Workspace’ and how tech has impacted work on a day to day basis.
-We’ve included some top tips on applications and software that can help employers to get the most out of remote teams.
+We’ve included some top tips on applications and software that can help employers to get the most out of virtual working.

 If you would prefer to read this infographic in text form, please click here to see the transcript.
 Otherwise, take a look at the handy graphic below!